 Online QDRO Preparation.
 Start Today >

 Sometimes a practitioner advises a nonparticipant to take a buyout in lieu of a QDRO.
-The appeal of such a routine is obvious: the nonparticipant gets the cash or an asset of equal value now in lieu of a future benefit later, and depending upon the finances of the nonparticipant (who is often the wife) this routine seems up front and appealing.
+The appeal of such a routine is obvious: the nonparticipant gets the cash or an asset of equal value now in lieu of a future benefit later, and depending upon the finances of the nonparticipant this routine seems up front and appealing.
 Sometimes a buyout appeals to the nonparticipant for emotional reasons -- a line in the sand that reinforces the reality of the end of the marriage.

 The problem with it, however, is fairly valuing the buyout, particularly in the case of defined benefit plans.